BEFORE AND SURROUNDING THE LITIGATIONS

 Within that written testimony there are two exhibits (Exhibit D and Exhibit E) that dealt with certain material words being removed from a written transcript from a specific court hearing in St. Mary Parish.
-With those exhibits, within testimony before that legislative committee, one would think and hope someone would have cared enough to have investigated those actions within the court system and would have done something about it!
+With those exhibits, within the testimony before that legislative committee, one would think and hope someone would have cared enough to have investigated those actions within the court system and would have done something about it!
 Nothing was done!
-If it would have been addressed at that time by people with the legal authority to do something about it, it is highly likely the court's actions in the Blanchard III (years later) would have never happened.
+If it would have been addressed at that time by people with the legal authority to do something about it, it is highly likely the court's actions in the Blanchard III (years later) and most lately the Blanchard V would have never happened.

 Senator Bret Allain replaced Senator Gautreaux in 2012.
-A simple map check of the St. Mary Parish Assessor's Office will indicate that Allain Land Company, LLC adjoins the subject Blanchard property on its northerly side and an inspection of the Office of Conservation records seems to indicate that ARCO's operations impacted that land as well.
+A simple map check of the St. Mary Parish Assessor's Office will indicate that Allain Land Company, LLC adjoins the subject Blanchard property on its northerly side and an inspection of the Office of Conservation records seems to indicate that ARCO's operations may have impacted that land as well.
 As the author's memory recalls, there were extensive remediation activities on or near Allain Land.
 If the records still exist (and that is questionable), it would be nice to see what has been done about those potential violations and who legally represented the impacted parties, if anyone.

 LOUISIANA - THE PELICAN STATE